-COPD symptoms can worsen suddenly.
+Chronic obstructive pulmonary disease symptoms can worsen suddenly.
 You may find it hard to breathe.
 You may cough or wheeze more or produce more phlegm.
 You might also feel anxious and have trouble sleeping or doing your daily activities.
-This problem is called a COPD exacerbation, or COPD flare-up.
+This problem is called a chronic obstructive pulmonary disease (COPD) exacerbation, or COPD flare-up.

 Certain illnesses, colds, and lung infections from viruses or bacteria can lead to flare-ups.
 Other causes may include:

 - Being around smoke or other pollutants

 You can often manage a flare-up right away with medicines and self-care.
 Work with your doctor on an action plan for COPD exacerbations so that you know what to do.